dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 We are using arguably the easiest approach which is to perform a hash on the unique key columns of the dimension table.
 This approach removes the hassle of performing a join with dimension tables when generating the surrogate key for the fact tables later.

 To generate the surrogate key, we use a dbt macro that is provided by the `dbt_utils` package called `generate_surrogate_key()` .
-The surrogate key macro uses the appropriate hashing function on your database.
+The generate surrogate key macro uses the appropriate hashing function on your database to generate a surrogate key from a list of key columns.
 Read more about the [generate_surrogate_key macro](https://docs.getdbt.com/blog/sql-surrogate-keys).

 ```sql
 ...